 Do not touch the new bulb with your fingers.
 Oil contamination will severely shorten bulb life.
 If the bulb comes in contact with an oily surface, clean the bulb with rubbing alcohol.

-5. Connect the wiring connector to bulb and slide red lock tab forward.
+5. Reconnect the wiring connector to the bulb.

-Front Park/Turn Signal Lamps
+Front Park/Turn Signal Lamp